mridulms8/Pricing-Panel-Project/README.md

 -Download the photos file on your device.
 -Copy the code run it on the editor.
  And you should be able to see the webpage.
-(The button on the pages donot do anything on clicking)
+(The buttons on the page donot do anything on clicking)